Priyanks27/creditcardsystem/README.md

-ReadME

-Download the project using git link :
+Download the project using github link.
 Pre-requisites:
 1) Java and JDK must be setup and JAVA_HOME must be added in the path